Scotland survive Fiji fright in Autumn Nations Series

 Fiji's Setareki Tuicuvu missed a routine penalty only to atone minutes later when he crowned a flowing attack out on the right with a try before failing with the conversion.

-The Pacific islanders, however, were playing with confidence and Rotuisolia -- back on after his yellow card -- put them ahead with a well-taken try in the 23rd minute.
+The Pacific islanders, however, were playing with confidence and Rotuisolia put them ahead with a well-taken try in the 23rd minute.

 To make matters worse for Scotland, Stuart Hogg was sin-binned as he paid the price for repeated offending by the home side.